sachonacho/Sachin_BSE_Portfolio/index.md

 # Tendon-Driven Robotic Hand
 This project is a robotic hand driven by servos attached to string tendons.
 The hand is controlled by a glove with flex sensors which sends numeric output to the robotic hand.
 The robotic hand then receives that numeric input and the computer converts it into motion by turning the servos, which flexes the tendons, eventually curling the fingers.
 The fingers return to their original position using springs.
-(Why I chose it?)
+This is a project I have been thinking about doing for a long time and Bluestamp gave me the perfect opportunity to finally make it.
+The entire project was built from scratch and did not use any designs or code published online.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|